Thomasdezeeuw/heph/examples/README.md

 # Examples

-This directory contains a number of examples that highlight certain parts of the system.
+This directory contains a number of examples that highlight certain parts of Heph.
+Note that the Heph-rt crate has even more examples in its [examples directory].

+[examples directory]: ../rt/examples

 ## 1. Hello World